 The American Academy of Pediatrics (AAP) recommends that children have a caries risk assessment and clinical evaluation at every well-child visit starting at 6 months, that parents find a dental home for children with particular dental risks by the time they are 1 year old, and that all children visit a dentist before the age of 3.
 Despite these recommendations, 1 out of every 5 U.S. children between the ages of 1 and 18 go without dental care each year, including an estimated 17 million low-income children.

-“Parents think, ‘I know my child, and they won’t sit still,’” says Gigi Meinecke, a Maryland dentist and member of the Academy of General Dentistry.
+“Parents think, ‘I know my child, and they won’t sit still,’” says Gigi Meinecke, a Maryland dentist and Academy of General Dentistry member.
 At her practice, the first visit merely introduces a child to the world of dentistry.
-The children sit on their parents’ laps, some use the chair as a carnival ride.
+The children sit on their parent’s lap, and some use the chair as a carnival ride.
 They learn good cleaning habits, all without an actual cleaning.
 “The bottom line is, we want your child to feel comfortable,” she says.

 Healthy teeth important for overall health

-Tooth decay (caries) has serious consequences when it comes to your child’s health and affects 40–50 percent of children before age 5.
+Tooth decay (caries) seriously impacts a child's health and affects 40–50 percent of children before age 5.
 More than half of the four million children born each year will have cavities by the time they reach the second grade.

-Early dentist visits are key to preventing early childhood caries, a condition in which children 5 years of age or younger have one or more decayed, missing, or filled tooth surfaces, often referred to as “baby bottle tooth decay” or “nursing caries.”
+Early dentist visits are vital to preventing early childhood caries, a condition in which children 5 years of age or younger have one or more decayed, missing, or filled tooth surfaces, often referred to as “baby bottle tooth decay” or “nursing caries.”
 The earlier the dental visit, the better the chance of preventing dental problems.

-The most common causes of tooth decay are bacteria and unrestricted use of sugar-sweetened drinks (juice, soda, milk).
-The AAPD discourages bedtime bottle use, with the exception of bottles containing water.
-Parents are encouraged to abandon the bottle altogether in favor of a cup by the first birthday.
+The most common causes of tooth decay are bacteria and heavy consumption of sugar-sweetened drinks such as juice and soda.
+The AAPD discourages bedtime bottle use, except for bottles containing water.
+Parents are encouraged to abandon the bottle in favor of a cup by the first birthday.